suryak02/RAG-chatbot-system/README.md

 ## Notes

-- The older "Documentation Ingestion" panel and API have been removed from the UI to keep the demo focused on uploads.
-The endpoint under `app/api/admin/ingest/` can be deleted if not needed.
+- The older "Documentation Ingestion" panel and API have been removed to keep the demo focused on uploads.
+The legacy endpoint under `app/api/admin/ingest/` has been removed.
 - The vector store is in‑memory for demos.
 For production, plug in a managed vector DB and add auth + storage.